 Every sewn medical product must always be free of defects and perform without incident; health care professionals demand perfection from every material they use.
 Any material that impedes or interferes with a medical procedure can have serious consequences for both health care professionals and patients.
-Even sewn medical products that will only be used once by one patient must adhere to strict standards of quality and performance.
-Also, clothing, bedding and other textile-based items intended for patient use often must be manufactured with hypoallergenic materials to minimize the risk of allergic reactions.
+Even sewn medical products that will only be used once by one patient must adhere to strict quality and performance standards.
+Also, clothing, bedding, and other textile-based items intended for patient use often must be manufactured with hypoallergenic materials to minimize the risk of allergic reactions.
 Because of the demanding environment in which their products must perform, companies that offer medical sewing services are expected to guarantee the quality and precise measurements of their products.
 For this reason, many medical fabrics manufacturers use specialized computer programs to ensure precision in the manufacturing process.
 As an extra precaution, many manufacturers also subject all of their products to careful inspection at each stage of the manufacturing process.
 Few sewn product manufacturers are subject to as much scrutiny as medical sewers.